AvisoNovate/rook/docs/endpoints.rst

 Namespace Metadata
 ------------------

-That repetition about the ``:id`` path parameter constraint is bothersome.
+That repetition about the ``:id`` path parameter constraint is bothersome, having it multiple places just makes it more likely to have conflicts.

 Fortunately, Rook merges metadata from the namespace with metadata from the endpoint, allowing such things to be just defined once:

 .. code-block:: clojure
+   :emphasize-lines: 2

     (ns org.example.widgets
       {:constraints {:id #"\d{6}"}}